 Homework (due Wednesday 5pm):

+ZOOM Conference August 20 at 6pm

-(1) Post to “Introduce yourself” by Wednesday at 5pm
+Post to “Introduce yourself” by Wednesday at 11:59pm

-Homework (due Sunday by 11:59pm):
+Begin considering topic and research questions

-Chapter 1 exercises (due Sunday by 11:59pm)

-Complete Discussion post #1 related to exercise one (grade will be included in Chapter 1 exercise)
+Chapter 1 exercises (due Sunday by 11:59pm) and complete Discussion post #1 related to exercise one (grade will be included in Chapter 1 exercise)

-Start reading and collecting research articles for your Literature Review/ Annotated Bibliography (see assignment description below) based on your research topic (Note: Take notes as you read each article and look for common information across articles).
+Start reading, revising and collecting research articles for your Literature Review in the proposal.
+Consider questions and topic for action research.
+(Note: Take notes as you read each article and look for common information across articles).
 Be sure to start this early in the week.
 Most articles should be gathered, read, and notes are taken by the beginning of next week.

 Week 2 (August 27-Sept.
-2) – Literature search & online resources
+2) – Hubbard chapter 2 Literature search, proposal draft, & online resources

 Homework:

-AU library tutorial exercise (due Sunday by 11:59pm)

-Continue reading and collecting research articles for your Literature Review/ Annotated Bibliography based on your research topic (Note: Take notes as you read each article and look for common information across articles).
+Continue reading and collecting research articles for the Literature Review portion of the proposal (Note: Take notes as you read each article and look for common information across articles).
+If you struggle with finding articles, you may find the library tutorial to be helpful.
 All articles should be gathered, read, and notes are taken before the end of this week.

+Begin drafting your topic, questions, and proposal

 Chapter 2 exercises (due Sunday by 11:59pm)

-Week 3 (September 3-9) – Research design – Hubbard chapter 2
+Week 3 (September 3-9) – Research design/ Data Collection – Hubbard chapter 3

 Homework:

-Literature Review/ Annotated Bibliography: Topic, research question(s), and bibliography (DUE SUN.
-AT 11:59PM)
+Research questions should be solidified this week.
+Begin working on project proposal.

 Discussion Board – Post #2 (Post due Wed.
 11:59/ Reply to peers due Sun.
 11:59pm)

+Set up a time to meet with instructor to review project proposal for next week (30-45 minutes)

-Week 4 (September 10-16) – Data collection – Hubbard chapter 3
+Week 4 (September 10-16) – Data collection –

 Homework:

-Begin drafting project proposal and permission letter

-Set up a time to meet with instructor to review project proposal for next week (30-45 minutes)
+Begin drafting permission letter and continue working on project proposal.
+The permission letter is for your cooperating teacher or your principal and is described in the weekly note for module 4.

 Chapter 3 exercises – with qualitative data supplement (due Sunday by 11:59pm

+September 10-16 Meet with your instructor for project proposal review (submit proposal draft 72 hours in advance.

 Week 5 (September 17-23) – Proposals